Application and proposal specific questions

 A: At this time, it is NYSCF's policy to not disclose funding rates for this award.

-If you have further questions please contact Kristin Smith at firstname.lastname@example.org or email@example.com
+If you have further questions please contact Richard Ha at email@example.com or firstname.lastname@example.org